A Survey of Model Architectures in Information Retrieval: IR with Pre-Trained Transformers

-\subparagraph{Learned Dense Retrieval.} Dense retrieval models employ a standardized dual encoder architecture built on pre-trained transformer models, most common \bert~in this section.
+Dense retrieval models typically adopt a standardized dual-encoder architecture built on pre-trained transformer models, most commonly BERT in this context.
 The standard formulation uses separate BERT encoders for queries and documents, with a layer-normalized linear projection applied to the token representation: $\text{Encoder}(\cdot) = \text{Linear}\big(\text{BERT}(\cdot)\big)$.
 The encoder weights can be separate or shared between query and document sides.

 The core architectural principle involves encoding queries and documents into low-dimensional dense vectors, typically 768 dimensions matching \bert's hidden size.
 Rather than using all hidden representations, most models compress the sequence information using a reduction function, usually the token representation or mean pooling of the final transformer layer outputs.
 This creates a single dense vector representation per text sequence that captures semantic information beyond simple lexical matching.